create a tokenizer

 , D

-here represent the batch size, sequence length, and the dimension of embeddings.
-In our case, they’re (2, 7, 768)
+represent batch size, sequence length, and embedding dimension, respectively—here (2, 7, 768)

 The string "BSD,BS->BD"